Loading...

 Upload the compiled contract:

-Upon successful upload, a code_id
+Upon successful , a code_id is returned:

-Instantiate the contract with the returned code_id
+Instantiate the contract with the returned code_id:

-Upon succesful instantiation, a contract_address
+Upon succesful , a contract_address is returned:

 Now that you've instantiated your randomness contract, all that's left is to request randomness!
 Simply execute request_random: